flatiron/formful/README.md

 To use formful as a stand-alone server you will have to:

  - Define resource(s)
- - Create a new server based on the resource(s) using `restful.createServer`
+ - Create a new server based on the resource(s) using `formful.createServer`

-Here is a code example of using restful as a stand-alone server: <a href="https://github.com/flatiron/formful/blob/master/examples/server.js">https://github.com/flatiron/restful/blob/master/examples/server.js</a>
+Here is a code example of using formful as a stand-alone server: <a href="https://github.com/flatiron/formful/blob/master/examples/server.js">https://github.com/flatiron/formful/blob/master/examples/server.js</a>

+### TODO: SCREENSHOTS

+# Validation

+## TODO

+# Persistence

+## TODO

 # Customization of forms